centreon/centreon-plugins/centreon-plugins/docs/en/developer/guide.rst

 First of all, you need to create a directory on the git to store the new plugin.

-Root directories are organized by section :
+Root directories are organized by section:

 * Application       : apps
 * Database          : database